yuichiwsk/protection-levels-japan/README.md

 # Protection levels for aquatic Life in Japan
 ## Overview
-Data and R code used for Iwasaki et al. (prepared).
+Data and R code used for Iwasaki et al. (in preparation).
 "What level of protection does the public prefer for aquatic life?
 A case study on management of chemical pollution in Japan"

 This repository contains: